Valley polarization fluctuations, bistability, and switching in two-dimensional semiconductors: Exciton valley relaxation in the presence of valley polarization

-Here $\Delta E_{LT}(k)$ is the longitudinal-transverse splitting which scales approximately linearly with the absolute value of the wavevector~\cite{glazov2014exciton,prazdnichnykh2020control}, $\varphi_{\bm k}$ is the angle of the wavevector in the monolayer plane, $\hat{\bm x}$, $\hat{\bm y}$, and $\hat{\bm z}$ are the unit vectors along the corresponding axes, $\hat{\bm z}$ is the monolayer normal.
+Here $\Delta E_{LT}(k)$ is the longitudinal-transverse splitting which scales approximately linearly with the absolute value of the wavevector~\cite{glazov2014exciton,prazdnichnykh2020control}, $\varphi_{\bm k}$ is the angle of the wavevector in the monolayer plane, $\hat{\bm x}$, $\hat{\bm y}$, and $\hat{\bm z}$ are the unit vectors along the corresponding axes, $\hat{\bm z}$ is the monolayer normal. \add{Equation~\eqref{omega:LT} describes the splitting of the excitonic states into the longitudinal one (with the microscopic dipole moment oscillating parallel to the exciton wavevector $\bm k$) and transversal one (with the microscopic dipole moment perpendicular to $\bm k$)~\cite{glazov2014exciton}.
+In the pseudospin approach, the longitudinal-transverse splitting acts as an effective magnetic field causing the precession of the vector $\bm s_{\bm k}$ around $\bm \Omega_{\bm k}^{LT}$.
+Microscopically, $\Delta E_{LT}(k)$ is related to the interaction of exciton with the induced electromagnetic field, see Refs.~\cite{glazov2014exciton,prazdnichnykh2020control,BP}.
+The same model applies to the quasi-two-dimensional excitons in conventional quantum well structures~\cite{maialle93,goupalov98,ivchenko05a}.
+Note that in bulk semiconductors the exciton fine structure is different and in three-dimensional systems exciton-polariton formation should also be taken into account~\cite{BP,DM,PI}. }